By Eric Vandenbroeck and

 rulers; most of the knights could do little but obey their sovereigns' wishes.

-In Italy, the Bali Trotti refused to accept
+In Italy, the Bali Trotti refused to accept Paul l and was

-Paul l and was immediately deprived of his commandery 3, but there were not
+immediately deprived of his commandery 3, but there were not many who saw their

-many who saw their duty so clearly.
-If we ask why professed Knights of St John
+duty so clearly.
+If we ask why professed Knights of St John should have been

-capitulation in September 1800.
-The official British policy during this period
+1800.
+The official British policy during this period was to give back Malta to

-was to give back Malta to the Czar, as Grand Master of the Order.
-Such an
+the Czar, as Grand Master of the Order.
+Such an outcome offered a means - and

-outcome offered a means - and the only means - whereby the Order could have
+the only means - whereby the Order could have quickly wiped out the stain

-and during the next twenty months it would have been possible for this force to
+during the next twenty months it would have been possible for this force to

 sail to Malta, clinch the siege and claim the island for the Czar.
 It is one of